VISA REQUIREMENTS FOR NON-EUROPEAN STUDENTS

 1. You must first have been accepted as a student at Marbella Design Academy on one of our Bachelor of Arts Validated Programmes.

 The Academy will issue, and mail to you by courier mail to the address written in your Application, a document confirming your payment and that you are a registered student at Marbella Design Academy.
-This original document you will have to give to the Spanish Embassy or Consulate together with the other requirements as listed below.
+This original document needs to be given to the Spanish Embassy or Consulate together with the other requirements as listed below.

 3. When you have become a fully registered student you will have to contact your nearest Spanish Embassy or Consulate and schedule a meeting with them.
 It is best if you go there in person.